 GM demonstrated its versatility by embracing the electronic vehicle movement, investing heavily in technology to create multiple EV lines to meet the sharp rise in demand.

 Apart from being a household name, GM is proving to be a trailblazer in automobile innovation and technology.
-The company continues to adapt with the times, making it one of the best autonomous driving stocks.
+The company continues to adapt to the times, making it one of the best autonomous driving stocks.

 GM is a compelling entrant in the AV space due to its Cruise division.
 Cruise is a majority GM-owned company that has been developing driverless vehicles for years.

-The company recently debuted the launch of “Cruise Origin,” which was designed as a level 4-5 autonomous vehicle.
-The Origin was built for the sole purpose of being a self-driving car, and unlike other hybrid models, it does not come equipped with any manual steering controls.
+The company recently launched Cruise Origin, a level 4-5 autonomous vehicle designed for the sole purpose of self-driving.
+Unlike other hybrid models, it does not come equipped with manual steering controls.

 GM’s Cruise line has already caught the eye of many noticeable investors, including Microsoft, Softbank Group, and Honda, who have all backed the venture.

-Cruise is already valued at over $30 billion, giving GM substantial financial resources to refine its technology and make other key acquisitions.
+Cruise is valued at over $30 billion, giving GM substantial financial resources to refine its technology and make other key acquisitions.

 The drawbacks for General Motors are that the Cruise division is still an unproven commodity, and the technology involved is still a work in progress.